systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 #### Too Good to Be Simple
 Using [Terraform] was quite straightforward overall.
-Since Terraform deployments are executed by the command line, I could invoke Terraform commands directly from the [pipeline bash scripts].
+Since Terraform deployments are executed by the command line, I could invoke Terraform commands directly from the [pipeline Bash scripts].
 Most of the tests were quite simple to write with Terraform's
     [testing framework] (if you can call it that).
 And since cloud initialization can be done with [a Bash script],